 There will be a short quiz based on the weekly course content to complete each week, with the exception of Week 1.
 The quizzes will be done on OWL using the Tests and Quizzes tool and will be linked to the weekly Lesson pages.
-While 24 quizzes will be completed during the course, the final quiz mark will consider only the top 22 quizzes (the lowest two will be dropped).
-If you miss a quiz for legitimate reasons (illness or other extenuating circumstances) please contact the instructor to request accommodation.
-If you require accommodation for several missed quizzes you may be directed to submit documentation to the Academic Counselling office.
+While 24 quizzes will be completed during the course, the final quiz mark will consider only the top 20 quizzes (the lowest two quiz marks in each term will be dropped).
+Given that students may miss up to four quizzes without penalty, make-ups for missed quizzes will not be granted; however, if you miss several sequential quizzes due to illness or other extenuating circumstances, you may request accommodation from the Academic Counselling office.